1839 Ava earthquake: Earthquake

+Impact

-Great damage was reported in Inwa, so severe that the formal capital was moved to nearby Amarapura.
+The mainshock was preceded by a large foreshock in 1838, which also damaged the capital.
+The damage reported in Inwa was so severe that the formal capital was moved to nearby Amarapura.
 In Mingun, a stupa sustained serious damage as a result of shaking.
 British officials in Myanmar recorded catastrophic damage and liquefaction in Mandalay and the surrounding area.
 Many pagodas collapsed during the event.
 Chasms and fissures more than 10 ft wide were seen in Amarapura and nearly every brick building was reduced to rubble.
 Some villages were swallowed up as a result of liquefaction.
-By a contemporary British estimate 300–400 people were killed.
+By a contemporary British estimate, about 300–400 people died.
 The shock also reversed the flow of the Irrawaddy River, where the currents became violent and overflowed its banks.
-It was felt for thousands of miles away from the epicenter, as far as Dacca, Calcutta and Bangkok.
+It was felt for thousands of miles away from the epicenter, as far as Dhaka, Kolkata, and Bangkok.